 1 Oct 2023: Our 2023 ALTR programme is now closed.
 Use the button below to register your interest for 2024.
 We’ll add you to our waiting list and get back to you in the spring when details of the 2024 programme are available.

-Learn To Row (LTR), three little words that for many are life enhancing, in terms of both physical and mental well-being.
-Rowing utilises 85% of your muscles, gives you a great cardio workout and helps improve your flexibility, balance and concentration.
+Learn To Row, three short words that for many are life-enriching, in terms of both physical and mental well-being.
+Rowing utilises 85% of your muscle mass, gives you a great cardio workout, has a low injury risk and helps improve your flexibility, balance and concentration.

-Our coaching team brings 200 years of rowing and 100 years of coaching experience.
-The team includes former Olympians and world and national champions who share a deep understanding of and passion for the sport.
+Our ALTR coaching team of 10 bring 200 years of rowing and 100 years of coaching experience.
+The team includes multiple former national champions who share a deep understanding of and passion for the sport.

-If what you’ve read appeals to you, get in touch here.
+If what you’ve read appeals to you, register your interest here and we’ll send you more information.
 We look forward to welcoming you to our fantastic club and our amazing sport.
+See you soon.

 Yes.
 You will be given a stable boat, and buoyancy aids are available on request.
 Single scullers will be accompanied by a safety launch at all times.
 We encourage all of our participants to read the supporting documents provided.

 We ask that all participants come prepared with comfortable sports kit including trainers, a complete change of clothes and a towel in the event of a capsize, a waterproof top, a water bottle, sun cream and a sun hat, and an open mind and plenty of enthusiasm!

 Our aim, which about 80% of students achieve, is that by the end of six weeks you will have the boat handling skills, safety awareness and discipline that will allow you to join the club and a squad (subject to there being capacity for new members).